carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

+## What is Get_Homologues?

-Get_Homologues a versatile software package for pan-genome analysis is maintained by Bruno Contreras-Moreira and Pablo Vinuesa.
+Get_Homologues a versatile software package for pan-genome analysis, maintained by Bruno Contreras-Moreira and Pablo Vinuesa.
+Its main task is clustering protein and nucleotide sequences in homologous (possibly orthologous) groups, on the grounds of sequence similarity.
-## Introduction

 ## Main Task
-- Clustering protein and nucleotide sequences in homologous (possibly orthologous) groups, on the grounds of sequence similarity.
 - Identification of orthologous groups of intergenic regions, flanked by orthologous open reading frames (ORFs), conserved across related genomes.
 - Definition of pan- and core-genomes by calculation of overlapping sets of proteins.